Kardinya

 What has been the trend in development approvals over the past five years in the suburb of Kardinya?

-Looking at development activity over the past five years, the suburb of Kardinya's approval levels have been significantly below the yearly average of 99, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the suburb of Kardinya's approval levels have been consistent with the yearly average of 98, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth in the suburb of Kardinya?